dannyfranca/qwik-router/README.md

 This follows Qwik principles and is targeed for flexibility.
 If you don't have very unique routing needs, you should use Qwik City.

+This component has been used in production in a few projects, but it's still in beta.

+In the next few weeks, I'll be adding more documentation and examples.

 ## Features

 🚧 WIP 🚧